ubercomrade/mimosa/Mimosa.jl/docs/src/models.md

 ### MEME (PWM)

-Standard MEME format.
-The parser reads the log-odds matrix, converts to 5-row extended PWM (A, C, G, T, N), with the N row as per-column minimum.
+MEME letter-probability matrices are read as frequencies and converted to a 5-row log-odds PWM (A, C, G, T, N), with the N row as the per-column minimum.

-### PFM (Position Frequency Matrix)
+### PFM (Position Frequency Matrix) input

-`PFM` is a matrix representation and is not directly scannable.
-Convert it explicitly with `pwm_from_pfm(pfm)` before calling `scan`; this keeps the background and pseudocount choice visible at the API boundary.
+A plain-text `.pfm` file is an input format, not a public model type.

-Simple whitespace-separated frequency matrix with 4 rows (A, C, G, T).
+`readmodel("motif.pfm"; background=0.25f0)` reads its 4-row (A, C, G, T)
+frequency matrix and returns a ready-to-scan `PWM`.
+For an in-memory frequency matrix, call `pwm_from_pfm(pfm; background=...)`; the conversion applies the documented pseudocount and adds the N-state row.

 ### BaMM `.ihbcp`